 One natural remedy that is proven to work in helping to eliminate worms is administering ground pumpkin seeds orally.
 You can feed around ¼ teaspoon of ground seeds per 10 lbs of bodyweight.

 The two most common oral medications for Tapeworm are Praziquantel, Nitazoxanide, and Albendazole.
 Other treatments including anti-inflammatory medication and even surgery in cases where cysts have formed.

 Tapeworms are extremely contagious, most commonly picked up by your dog’s exposure to a carrier flea.
 Humans can contract the ailment in the same way and not through contact with the infected animal itself.
 However, if a flea from your dog is passed to you then it is possible to become infected.

-In most cases of a worm infestation, you won’t see worms in dog poop.
+In most cases of a worm infestation, you won't see worms in dog poop when investigating it or just picking up dog poop.
 That doesn’t mean that he’s in the free and clear.
 It’s vital to stick to a deworming program, with most veterinarians recommend de-worming of your adult pooch every three months.